-About the Artwork of Palm Treat
+About the Art and Design of Palm Treat

 In May 2016 Palm Treat collaborated with Sante Fe's Meow Wolf to produce a mural-sized vinyl cutout of pineapple slices.